raulvazquez7/tiktok-agent-assistant/README.md

 🚧 **Under Heavy Development** 🚧

-The project is currently in its initial phase, focused on building the core agent logic and foundational tools using **LangGraph**.
+The project is currently in its initial phase, focused on building the core agent logic and foundational tools using **LangGraph** adn the RAG System.
 The features and setup instructions will be updated as the agent evolves.